phamkdaniel/ETL/README.md

 `name_map.json` contains names as shown on rev.com where the user manually enter names for remapping.

-Running the code in `profiles.ipynb` takes `candidates.txt` and `proctors.txt` and generates [candidate_profiles.json](https://github.com/phamkdaniel/ETL/blob/master/Resources/candidate_profiles.json) and  [proctor_profiles.json](https://github.com/phamkdaniel/ETL/blob/master/Resources/proctor_profiles.json) to store the respective profiles, which the user manually inputs.
+Running the code in `profiles.ipynb` takes `candidates.txt` and `proctors.txt` and generates [candidate_profiles.json](https://github.com/phamkdaniel/ETL/blob/master/Resources/candidate_profiles.json) and  [proctor_profiles.json](https://github.com/phamkdaniel/ETL/blob/master/Resources/proctor_profiles.json) to store the respective profiles from wikipedia, which the user manually inputs.
+We included age, race/ethnicity, gender, position, and location/origin data in the profiles because we think these are important categories for grouping data.
+The profiles contain data which relies on some subjective decisions on the "position" field but generally the most recent elected or government office of the candidate was used.
+For candidates without government experience we used the terms "businessperson" or "author".

 Then the user runs `process_debate(debate_url, debate, night)` to create the csv files for each transcript.